GooseGirlGames/steves-job/doc/UnitySetup.md

 Note that the environment variable only needs to be passed for installation.
 After that, you can launch Unity Hub without it.

+### Nice to know if Unity just fucking wants to ruin your day:

+If Unity just gives you two empty errors, set the envvar `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1`.

 ### some more useful hints:

 If Unity Editor just keeps on crashing, esp. when opening Package